Music theory: diploma topics 2

-The course follows the second part of the Trinity Associate (AMusTCL) syllabus, which forms part of a Level 4 diploma in music theory through study of Western classical music genres [on completion of an external exam: not included in this course].
-In this particular module we will cover “prescribed works” which focuses on analysis and contextual understanding of set works resulting in an essay-style exam question, or series of sub-questions.
+The course follows the second part of the Trinity Associate (AMusTCL) syllabus, which forms part of a Level 4 diploma in music theory through study of Western classical music genres.
+In this module you will cover “prescribed works,” which focuses on analysis and contextual understanding of set works resulting in an essay-style exam question, or series of sub-questions.

 What will we cover?

 1. Monteverdi: L’Orfeo, Acts 1–3; Eulenburg ETP8025 (NB vocal scores are not suitable)

 2. Handel: Water Music; Eulenburg ETP1308

 3. Beethoven: Piano Trio in Bb major, op.
 97, Archduke; Eulenburg ETP79

 4. Tchaikovsky: The Nutcracker, Act 2; Dover 0486438368